Loughborough Grammar School: Campus

-On the western side of Burton Walks are located the Ireland Building (Physics), the Norman Walter Building (Chemistry), Murray Building (Biology), Pullinger Building (Mathematics) as well as the Hodson Hall, where most school functions and assemblies are held, the Burton Hall, primarily a dining hall, and the Art and Design department, Sports Hall, swimming pool and the Combined Cadet Force's buildings.
+On the western side of Burton Walks are located the Ireland Building (Physics), the Norman Walter Building (Chemistry), Murray/Millward Building (Biology), Pullinger Building (Mathematics) as well as the Hodson Hall, where most school functions and assemblies are held, the Burton Hall, primarily a dining hall, and the Art and Design department, Sports Hall, The Year 6 classroom, swimming pool and the Combined Cadet Force's buildings.
 A number of houses on this side of the Walks are now owned by the School, including Buckland House, the administrative hub of the School, containing the Headmaster and Deputy Headmasters' offices as well as the general office.
-Other houses include Red House, formerly used for music lessons but now largely occupied by the Business Studies, Economics and Politics departments as well as reprographics; Friesland House containing Network Services, and one more houses the Bursary.
+Other houses include Red House, formerly used for music lessons but now largely occupied by the Business Studies, Economics and Politics departments as well as reprographics; Friesland House containing Special Learning Support and Network Services, and one more houses the Bursary.
 Both the Headmaster of the Grammar School and the Headmistress of the High School traditionally reside in properties on the Walks.

 The AstroTurf, tennis, and hockey pitches are not strictly part of the school, but are shared with the High School, although a new hockey pitch purely for the school's use was opened in January 2019.
-The Music School (2006), is also another of these shared buildings, it includes a recital hall as well as practice rooms and recording facilities.
+The Music School (2006), is also another of these shared buildings, it includes a recital hall as well as practice rooms, classrooms and recording facilities.

 In addition to the main campus, the School owns a 70 acre site at the nearby village of Quorn, consisting of sports facilities, including those for rugby, football, cricket, and athletics.
+It was opened in 1994 by Sir David Wallace, Vice-Chancellor of Loughborough University.

 The Burton Chapel is located in Loughborough's Parish Church, school services are held in both this chapel and a second chapel located in the School's quadrangle.

-There is a public right of way along Burton Walks connecting the council estate of Shelthorpe with Loughborough town centre.
+There is a public right of way along Burton Walks connecting the area of Shelthorpe with Loughborough town centre.